-Correcting market failures and improving economic efficiency often require curbing undesirable behaviors of market agents who act to maximize their private benefits.
-Examples span actions that affect the natural environment, such as deforestation, pollution, or resource exploitation (Stavins, 2011; Duflo et al., 2013, 2018; Hansman et al., 2018); Actions that affect community health such as open defecation or drunk driving (Banerjee et al., 2017); Or actions that undermine government performance such as corruption or tax evasion (Carrillo et al., 2017).
-Enforcing regulations is the most direct strategy to deter such behaviors.
-Enforcement not only requires strong state capacity, but also sophisticated policing to track agents' reactions to audits, so that policies are robust enough to deter cheating even when agents try to 'game' the new system.
+Correcting market failures and improving economic efficiency often require curbing undesirable behaviors of market agents who act to maximize their own private benefits.
+Examples span actions that affect the natural environment, such as deforestation, pollution, or resource exploitation (Stavins, 2011; Duflo et al., 2013, 2018; Hansman et al., 2018); actions that affect community health such as open defectation or drunk driving (Banerjee et al., 2017); or actions that undermine government performance such as corruption or tax evasion (Carrillo et al., 2017).
+Enforcing regulations is the most direct strategy to deter such behavior.
+Enforcement not only requires strong state capacity, but also sophisticated policing to track agents' reactions to audits.
+Policy design needs to be robust enough to deter cheating even after agents learn how to 'game' the new system.

 Targeted agents adapt to new rules, finding loopholes that allow them to continue maximizing private benefits at the expense of others.1 In many instances, it is therefore insufficient to evaluate the effectiveness of enforcement activities based on their immediate, short-run effects (Fudenberg and Levine, 2020).
-A more sophisticated evaluation will need to track the (sometimes unanticipated) strategies that targeted agents may deploy to circumvent the regulation as they adjust to the new regime.
+Comprehensive analysis requires tracking the (sometimes unanticipated) strategies that targeted agents may deploy to circumvent the regulation as they adjust to the new regime.

 We develop a model of enforcement paired with an experimental design and data collection strategy that delineate how agents learn about the patterns of, and loopholes in, enforcement.
-We highlight adaptation along two different margins: (i) the agent learning audit patterns and schedules over time, and (ii) the agent devising defensive strategies to avoid paying fines even when he is audited.
-Our Bayesian model of learning also yields predictions on the specific design of enforcement strategies that will be more robust to the agent's subversive adaptation efforts.
-We test these predictions by conducting a large-scale randomized controlled trial (RCT)
+We study adaptation along two different margins: (i) the agent learning audit patterns and schedules over time and focusing illegal activities on days when they are not likely to be inspected, and (ii) the agent devising defensive strategies to avoid paying fines even when he is audited.
+Our Bayesian model of learning also yields predictions on which specific design of enforcement strategy is more robust to agents' subversive adaptation efforts.
+We test these